Platform Version Control

 MyST supports two methods for promoting Platform Blueprints through each environment:

-- Manual - Users manually trigger MyST to upgrade a Platform Instance to a new version/revision of a Platform Blueprint / Model (see xxx for details).
+- Manual - Users manually trigger MyST to update a Platform Instance to a new version/revision of a Platform Blueprint / Model (see Updating Instances for more details).
 With this approach, the user is responsible for managing the promotion process.